DSM-UTS/data-code/_understanding-python/python-03-decisions-and-logic.md

 title: Decision structures and boolean logic
 order: 3
 last_modified_at: " July 10, 2019"
+excerpt: How do we control a computer program?
 ---

 *This page is also available as Jupyter interactive notebook.
 Download it from [here](https://code.research.uts.edu.au/143852/code-as-literacy-jupyter-notebooks/blob/master/understanding-python/python-03-decisions-and-logic.ipynb) and run it in your [cloudstor](/getting-started/jupyter-notebook).*